 3. Taco Bell

-It seems that the numbers speak for themselves – vertical videos have disrupted the status quo and will only continue to grow as one of the most influential mediums of our time.
+The numbers speak for themselves – vertical videos have disrupted the status quo and will only continue to grow as one of the most influential mediums of our time.

 Thinking about a video?